Go back to Blogs

 You've grieved your loss

-If you are still feeling intense anger or betrayal, make sure you aren't dating just to have someone to vent those feelings too.
+If you are still feeling intense anger or betrayal, make sure you aren't dating just to have someone to vent those feelings to.
 Your date doesn't care; he or she doesn't want to be your therapist.
-If you are feeling scared, sad and depressed, don't rush into a new relationship to fill the void.
-Chances are that a reckless new relationship will only make things worse.
+If you are feeling scared, sad, or stressed, don't rush into a new relationship to fill the void.
+Chances are that a new relationship will only make things worse.

 You love yourself

-There are a lot of bad feelings that can come along with a divorce: anger, fear, guilt, disgust.
+There are a lot of bad feelings that can come along with a divorce or separation, including anger, fear, guilt, disgust.
 Many people direct these feelings at themselves, severely damaging their self-esteem.

 It's important to overcome negative self-thoughts before you start dating again